manankshastri/Unscented-Kalman-Filter/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./ukf_highway`

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as much as possible.

-## Generating Additional Data

-This is optional!

-If you'd like to generate your own radar and lidar modify the code in `highway.h` to alter the cars.
-Also check out `tools.cpp` to change how measurements are taken, for instance lidar markers could be the (x,y) center of bounding boxes by scanning the PCD environment and performing clustering.
-This is similar to what was done in Sensor Fusion Lidar Obstacle Detection.

 ## Project Instructions and Rubric